bixubot/NBA-MPI-KMeans-Clustering/README.md

 You can read more about the process in our paper: CSC357_Final_Project_MachineLearning_MPI_vs_Spark.pdf

-Also, please see the instruction written in README.txt for steps to set up and re-do our experiment.
+Also, please see the instruction written in README.txt for steps to set up and replicate our experiment.